 Angela Escobar’s path into the flower industry is rooted in her upbringing and early exposure to agriculture in Colombia.
 As the granddaughter of a small-scale farmer, Angela’s connection to the land began at a young age, influencing her decision to study Agricultural Management.
-After completing her studies, a visit to a local flower farm sparked an emotional connection that would define her career for the next 20 years. in this interview, you'll learn more not only about her but what led her to create her own business, 'Floral Dynamics'.
+After completing her studies, a visit to a local flower farm sparked an emotional connection that would define her career for the next 20 years.
+In this interview, you'll learn more not only about her but what led her to create her own business, 'Floral Dynamics', where they focus on understanding their clients' needs and connecting them with the right suppliers, leveraging their strengths to enhance service delivery.

 The Story of Angela Escobar in the Flower Industry

 Following the lines of this interview, Angela shares how her hands-on experience in cultivation and post-harvest roles shaped her understanding of the industry’s challenges.
 She also discusses her transition into international trade, where she learned the importance of effective communication and relationship-building.
+Her goal is to serve importers from around the world representing them with their suppliers in Latam, allowing them to have more control, presence, priority as well as continuous information from the source.
 Additionally, she'll explain her current work in helping importers navigate the complexities of buying flowers from Latin America.

 Through her story, you will gain insight into the practical realities of the flower trade and the dedication it takes to succeed in this field.